TheCedarPrince/thecedarprince.github.io/notes/05032020155207-fabrication-serendipity.md

-@def title = "Niklas Luhmann's Card Index: The Fabrication of Serendipity"
-@def slug = "05032020155207-fabrication-serendipity"
-@def tags = ["zettel", "database", "computer", "niklasluhmann", "zettelkasten", "archive"]
-@def description = "A more in-depth examination of the Zettelkasten method"

-@def rss_title = "Niklas Luhmann's Card Index: The Fabrication of Serendipity"
-@def rss_description = "A more in-depth examination of the Zettelkasten method"
-@def rss_pubdate = Date(2020, 5, 3)
++++
+title = "Niklas Luhmann's Card Index: The Fabrication of Serendipity" slug = "05032020155207-fabrication-serendipity" tags = ["zettel", "database", "computer", "niklasluhmann", "zettelkasten", "archive"] description = "A more in-depth examination of the Zettelkasten method" rss_title = "Niklas Luhmann's Card Index: The Fabrication of Serendipity" rss_description = "A more in-depth examination of the Zettelkasten method" rss_pubdate = Date(2020, 5, 3)
++++

 Niklas Luhmann's Card Index: The Fabrication of Serendipity